ionos-cloud/ionosctl/docs/subcommands/Managed-Stackable-Data-Platform/nodepool/list.md

 ---
-description: List Dataplatform Nodepools of a certain cluster
+description: "List Dataplatform Nodepools of a certain cluster"
 ---

 # DataplatformNodepoolList